 Published Monday, 25th March 2019

 The exciting designs for Priory Park’s playground revamp have been unveiled.
-The popular play space will undergo a two-month refurbishment project to replace its ageing equipment, starting in mid-May.
+The popular play space will undergo a refurbishment project to replace its ageing and damaged equipment, starting in June.

 The design retains the playground’s nautical theme and is packed with equipment offering excellent variety for children of all ages and abilities.